 Use of the sexy, successful, spiritual woman ideal for personal financial gain and empire expansion is more than dishonest.
 It’s predatory, it’s harmful, and it’s cruel.

 What makes the SSSW ideal so tragic is that once we can see it, it’s so commonplace that it’s easy to give up.
 Then we are obliged to paint all fringe health practitioners, business or life coaches, and online yoga teachers with the same brush.

 But please know that amongst the deceit, there are some genuine spiritual teachers, well-being leaders and business coaches with real wisdom to offer.
 These businesswomen don’t use manipulative SSSW marketing ploys.
 But they are few and far between.
 And they usually aren’t the type to buy Instagram followers, or pay for ultra-glamorous professional photos.
 So how do we spot the genuine businesswomen?
 Well, first it helps to know how to spot when the SSSW ideal is being used against you.

-11 Clues the SSSW ideal is being used against you
+Clues the ‘sexy, spiritual, successful woman’ ideal is being used against you:

 - Disproportionately expensive trainings, programs, and courses targeted at women.

 - Products and services that use a lot of spiritual, female-empowerment, and ‘beauty’ fluff in the sales pitch.
 How do you know it’s fluff?
 You don’t understand it.
 It sounds glamorously suss.
 Or you show it to a trusted boyfriend / male friend / brother (i.e. someone not burdened by the numerous societal expectations placed on women) and he can see it’s bullshit.

 - Noticing a feeling of shame and inadequacy as you read or watch the sales pitch.
 Followed by hope and excitement that buying this product / service will finally make you worthy / beautiful / thin / successful.